 - Flight reservation

 Usually, it will take about 2 weeks until the Visa D is stamped in your passport.
 During this processing time, the representative authority will keep your passport.
 As soon as you have your Visa D, you can travel to Austria and have your fingerprints taken.
-Furthermore, you will also have to show your personal documents (passport, birth certificate, police clearance certificate, etc.).
+Furthermore, you will also have to show your personal documents (passport, birth certificate, Police Clearance Certificate, etc.).
 Your Settlement Permit will then be printed.
 Once you receive it, you are permitted to begin working on a self-employed basis if you want.

 Validity, extension and family

 If you want to pursue gainful employment as a salaried employee, you can change to a Red-White-Red – Card Plus under certain conditions after 2 years.
 In this case, the Austrian Public Employment Service AMS must confirm that permission for you to pursue employment is warranted on the basis of your particular social and family roots in Austria.
-You must be prepared for a complex process lasting several months until you receive your residence permit.
+In this case, you must be prepared for a complex process lasting several months until you receive your residence permit.
 This only makes sense if you want to pursue gainful employment as a salaried employee, because this is not permitted with a Settlement Permit.
 In other words, it is not necessary to change over to a Red-White-Red – Card Plus if you wish to continue working on a self-employed basis or if you do not intend to work at all.

-As a rule, joint children (up to the age of 21) who are third-country nationals and whose parents are an EU national with a life partner who has a Settlement Permit can be granted a Residence Card (“Aufenthaltskarte”) due to their family relationship with an EU national.
+As a rule, joint children (up to the age of 21) who are third-country nationals and whose parents are an EU national with a life partner who has a Settlement Permit can be granted a Residence Card (“Aufenthaltskarte”) due to their close family relationship with an EU national.

 If there is no family relationship between your child and an EU citizen, your child can get a Settlement Permit as well.
 For this purpose, they need a quota place.

-Individuals who have a Red-White-Red – Card for Start-Up Founders (“Rot-Weiß-Rot – Karte für Start-Up-GründerInnen”) can receive a Settlement Permit after 2 years if they do not fulfill all the requirements for the Red-White-Red – Card Plus.
+Individuals who have a Red-White-Red – Card for Start-Up Founders (“Rot-Weiß-Rot – Karte für Start-Up-GründerInnen”) can receive a Settlement Permit after 2 years if they do not fulfil all the requirements for the Red-White-Red – Card Plus.

-As a rule, you need these documents in order to obtain an extension of your Settlement Permit:
+As a rule, you need these documents in order to obtain an extension of your Settlement Permit

 - Passport photo which is not older than six months and which fulfils EU criteria